ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 <!-- ## Privacy Concerns { #pricon } -->

-The Path Vector extension requires additional considerations on two security considerations discussed in the base protocol: confidentiality of ALTO information (Section 15.3 of {{RFC7285}}) and availability of ALTO service (Section 15.5 of {{RFC7285}}).
+The Path Vector extension requires additional scrutiny on two security considerations discussed in the base protocol: confidentiality of ALTO information (Section 15.3 of {{RFC7285}}) and availability of ALTO service (Section 15.5 of {{RFC7285}}).